Access in common areas must be maintained at all times.

 Key safes are not to be installed on common property.

-Do not let visitors into the building unless you are confident they are residents.
+Do not grant access to the building unless you are confident the person seeking access is a resident.
 Visitors should be directed in the first instance to the intercom.

 Always keep your apartment locked in your absence.